gvwilson/sensibleadventures/nardica/nardica.md

 probability surfaces dancing in three dimensions as the *Guinevere*'s core tried to predict what would happen next.

-"Uh oh," Wales said softly.
+"Uh oh," Wales said softly
-A section of the sea ridge had started sliding slowly into the depths.
+as a section of the sea ridge started sliding slowly into the depths.
 Blue lightning flashed along the edges of the mudslide, bright lines connecting and spreading in a sudden spiderweb fracture.